-Stretching the boundaries of narrative: a dual-vocal perspective on the writing space and behavior of academic writers
+Stretching the boundaries of narrative: a dual-vocal perspective on the writing space and behavior of an academic writer

 Introduction

-The present article focuses on a dual-vocal analysis of narrative research, an analysis that is partially a 'study-within-a-study.'
-The first voice presented here is that of the primary investigator who examined the narratives of men and women working in academia.
-The second voice is that of one of the study’s interviewees, who examined her self-narrative using the methodological tools of her field of research, namely the field of text linguistics (Rodrig-Schwarzweld Sokolov, 1992; Sarel, 2008).
+The present paper focuses on a dual-vocal analysis in a narrative research, an analysis that is partially a 'study-within-a-study.'
+The first voice is that of the primary investigator, who examined the writer-narratives of scholars working in academia.
+The second voice is that of one of the study’s interviewees, who examined her self-narrative using the methodological tools of her field of study, namely the field of 'text linguistics' (Rodrigue-Schwarzwald and Sokoloff, 1992: 229).

-The research project presented here has its origin in the narrative-phenomenological research of —an academic researcher.
-The study examined the place of writing in the personal and professional lives of twenty-three academics who are all engaged in teacher education and training (, 2016).
-It investigated the following research questions: a) What is the perception of the 'writing self'? b) What is the place and significance of writing in the personal and private life of the academic, and how has it developed as such?
+The research project has its origin in the narrative-phenomenological research of Author A—an academic researcher, whose field of study is education.
+The study examined the place of writing in the personal and professional lives of twenty-three academics who are all engaged in teacher education (Author A, 2016a).
+It investigated the following research questions: a) What is the perception of the 'writing self'? b) What is the place and significance of writing in the professional and personal life of the academic scholars, and how has it developed as such?

-In answer to these questions, the following elements were identified in the participants’ narratives: the perception of writing as a work of art, as an experience, and as a physical and spiritual process; the significance of writing for the writer in terms of: types of writing, the difference between poetic writing and theoretical writing, and factors that influence writing; the “writing self,” including the participant’s self-perception as a writer, the writing process, and the place of the computer in the writing process.

 The study found that writing for academics in the field of education is an integral part of their personal and professional lives, i.e., it is a part of 'who they are' and is perceived as both a cognitive and spiritual experience; in other words—their sense and sensibility.
 From the cognitive perspective, the writer’s identity is expressed in understanding the idea-generating process during writing, while from the spiritual perspective, it is expressed as an almost mystical perception of writing as a process that pulls up ideas and emotions 'from the depths' of the writer’s self.
-This is an inexorable process that is profoundly linked to the writer’s essence, their 'very spirit' or 'breath of life,' as some of the participating authors put it.
-From the academics’ narratives, it also emerged that although writing is part of the intimate, inner essence of the writing individual, it thrives against the background of social mirroring, which gives the writer reinforcement and confirmation of who they are as a writer.
-Social mirroring is part of their positioning in life and in the professional community and constructs their identity as a writer in academia.
+This is an inexorable process that is profoundly linked to the writer’s essence, their 'very spirit' or 'breath of life,' as some of the participants put it.
+Although writing is part of the intimate, inner essence of the writing individual, it thrives against the background of social mirroring, which is part of their positioning in life and in the professional community and constructs their identity as writers in academia.